-A 33 cm.
+6 On an airplane without central fuel tank, the maximum Zero Fuel Mass is related to:

+$oldsymbol{A}$ Maximum Structural Take-Off Mass

+13. The mass of an airplane is 1950 kg.
+If 450 kg is added to a cargo hold 1.75 metres from the loaded centre of gravity (cg).
+The loaded cg will move by: e Mark) A 33 cm.
 B 40 cm.

-- 14. Which of the following is not true regarding a certified transport category aircraft of less than 10 passengers - A May accept verbal mass from or on behalf of each passenger while computing traffic load B May estimate total mass of the passengers and add a predetermined constant to account for carryon bag - C May estimate the cargo mass and add predetermined constant to cater for errors - D May compute actual mass of passengers and baggage through actual weighing - 15.
-For a large aircraft where the main and nose landing gears retract forward, the effect on the CG on lowering the gear is:

-A to move forward

-B to remain static

-C to move forward then aft

-D to move aft

-- 16. The mass displacement caused by landing gear extension:

-- A creates a pitch-down longitudinal moment

-- B creates a pitch-up longitudinal moment

-- C creates a longitudinal moment in the direction (pitch-up or pitch-down) determined by the type of landing gear

-- D does not create a longitudinal moment

-- 17. With the centre of gravity on the forward limit which of the following is to be expected?

-- A A tendency to yaw to the right on take-off

-- B A decrease in range
+C 30 cm.
+D 34 cm.
+14. Which of the following is not true regarding a certified transport category aircraft less than 10 passengers (1 A May accept verbal mass from or on behalf of each passenger while computing traffic load B May estimate total mass of the passengers and add a predetermined constant to account carryon bag C May estimate the cargo mass and add predetermined constant to cater for errors D May compute actual mass of passengers and baggage through actual weighing Mark) 15.
+For a large aircraft where the main and nose landing gears retract forward, the effect on the CG on lowering the gear is: A to move forward B to remain static C to move forward then aft D to move aft ect Mark) 16.
+The mass displacement caused by landing gear extension: A creates a pitch-down longitudinal moment B creates a pitch-up longitudinal moment C creates a longitudinal moment in the direction (pitch-up or pitch-down) determined by the of landing gear D does not create a longitudinal moment Mark) type 17.
+With the centre of gravity on the forward limit which of the following is to be expected?
+A A tendency to yaw to the right on take-off B A decrease in range C A decrease in the landing speed D A decrease of the stalling speed (Mark) 18.
+The maximum zero fuel mass is a mass limitation for the: A allowable load exerted upon the wing considering a margin for fuel tanking B total load of the fuel imposed upon the wing C strength of the wing root D strength of the fuselage (Mark) 19.
+Which of the following is unlikely to have any effect on the position of the centre of of

+19. Which of the following is unlikely to have any effect on the position of the centre of gravity on an airplane inflight?
+(1Mark)

-- C A decrease in the landing speed
+A Lowering the landing gear.

-- D A decrease of the stalling speed

-- 18. The maximum zero fuel mass is a mass limitation for the: - A allowable load exerted upon the wing considering a margin for fuel tanking - B total load of the fuel imposed upon the wing - C strength of the wing root - D strength of the fuselage - 19.
-Which of the following is unlikely to have any effect on the position of the centre of gravity on an airplane inflight? - A Lowering the landing gear. - B Movement of cabin attendants going about their normal duties - C Normal consumption of fuel for a swept wing airplane - D Changing the tail plane (horizontal stabilizer) incidence angle - 20.
-Given that the total mass of an airplane is 112 000 kg with a centre of gravity position at 22.62m aft of the datum.
+B Movement of cabin attendants going about their normal duties

+C Normal consumption of fuel for a swept wing airplane

+D Changing the tail plane (horizontal stabilizer) incidence angle

+20. Given that the total mass of an airplane is 112 000 kg with a centre of gravity position at 22.62m aft of the datum.
 The centre of gravity limits are between 18m and 22m.
 How much mass must be removed from the rear hold (30 m aft of the datum) to move the centre of gravity to the middle of the limits: